Abhishek-Mali-Personal/gqlgen-demo-example/README.md

  In this step I will not go deep by showing any logic instead I will just give you reference for which functions will be under which directory.

- I will create functions name same as auto created functions with same return values so you can identify in which resolver function needs to be called.
+ I will create functions name same as auto created functions with same return values, so you can identify in which resolver function needs to be called.

- But before that we will create a domain structure with following neccessary repositories that will also give you idea of which repositories are needed.
+ But before that we will create a domain structure with following necessary repositories that will also give you idea of which repositories are needed.

  ```go
 type Domain struct {